Tell me, honestly, do you like designing pages with the WordPress editor?

 Here’s an example of a Contact Form found in one of the Pro Templates:

-Note: the Form Widget now integrates with MailChimp and MailPoet only, but other providers can be integrated when the Form Widget is used in combination with Zapier’s webhooks.
+Note: if you don’t use one of the supported email marketing services, other providers can be integrated when the Form Widget is used in combination with Zapier’s webhooks.

 The Posts Widget allows you to display a list of any custom post types in various layouts and ways.
 This is useful for displaying recent posts, or featured and popular posts.